640 South State StreetDover, Delaware 19901

 Do not give your child anything to eat or drink.

 Place the child on his or her back, unless a neck or back injury is suspected.
+If a neck or back injury is suspected, do not move the child until paramedics or emergency medical personnel are present.

 If the child has vomited or has a serious injury to the face or mouth area, you may place the child on his or her side.